Blackened Tilapia is coated in an easy homemade Cajun style spice rub for a flavorful tilapia recipe you’ll love!

 - 2 tsp brown sugar

-- 1 to 2 TBSP olive oil or butter to fry fish in
+- 1 to 2 TBSP olive oil (or butter)

 What new terms have you learned since starting to cook?